greg4fun/katacoda-scenarios-1/docker/step4.md

 `docker exec -it noble_nginx sh`{{execute}}

-Open up the index.html file and modify the Welcome line:
+Open up the index.html file and modify the Welcome lines (there's 2of them):

 \<h1\>Welcome to nginx!\</h1\>